apache/solr-sandbox/ENCRYPTION.md

 Java-level encryption.

-- Java-level encryption can be used when the OS-level encryption management is not possible (e.g. host machine managed by a cloud provider).
+- Java-level encryption can be used when the OS-level encryption management is not possible (e.g. host machine managed by a cloud provider), or when even admin rights should not allow to get clear access to the index files.
 It has an impact on performance: expect -20% on most queries, -60% on multi-term queries.

 [1] https://wiki.archlinux.org/title/Fscrypt